Information for Authors

 Letters will be reserved for just that, i.e., mostly for "Comments on Published Papers" (CoP) and the authors' response, along with occasional letters to, or interesting tidbits for, the TFS readership.
 A letter must not exceed 3 pages.
 These are processed in the following manner:

-- If review suggests a clear acceptance or rejection – decision made.
+- If reviewer suggests a clear acceptance or rejection – decision made.

-- If editor finds the CoP worthy of publication but there is a disagreement between the authors of the paper commented on and other reviewers then the authors of the commented on paper should be given a chance to submit a rebuttal paper (RP).
+- If the EiC finds the CoP worthy of publication but there is a disagreement between the authors of the paper commented on and other reviewers then the authors of the commented on paper should be given a chance to submit a rebuttal paper (RP).

 - The RP will be reviewed by an author of the CoP and two other independent reviewers.